Please enable JavaScript to ensure auto alt text generation works properly

 Here's where Truffle delivers distinct advantages:

-- AI candidate summaries with actionable insights – Manager-ready evaluations for each response that help small recruiting teams make confident hiring decisions.
+• AI candidate summaries with actionable insights – Manager-ready evaluations for each response that surface key information so you can make confident hiring decisions faster.

-- Structured qualification filtering – Automatically screen out candidates who lack essential requirements before they reach your review queue.
+• Structured qualification questions – Surface candidates who lack essential requirements so you can prioritize your review time accordingly.

 In essence: Truffle enables resource-constrained teams to accelerate their hiring process without compromising quality. myInterview provides a softer introduction to asynchronous video screening, but lacks the robust capabilities needed for teams managing hundreds of weekly applications.

-So which asynchronous interview tool makes sense for your team?
+So which screening approach makes sense for your team?

-If you're a solo HR professional managing a few dozen monthly screenings, myInterview could serve your purposes adequately.
+If you're managing a handful of roles with light application volume, myInterview's straightforward video Q&A approach may be sufficient.
 You'll access a streamlined interface, basic AI assistance, and straightforward team collaboration without complex budget justifications.

 However, if you're: